inspec/inspec-aws/docs/resources/aws_iam_managed_policies.md

 ### exist

-The control will pass if the describe returns at least one result.
+The control passes if the describe returns at least one result.

 Use `should` to test the entity should exist.